 It’s been a year since Oliver Sacks passed away.
 I’m grateful all the time for his work.
-Here’s a clip about his return to the piano, and a short piece from his partner Bill Hayes.
+Here’s a clip about his return to the piano.

 As the beginning of a school year approaches, I hear from many families whose children are not as eager as those shown in back-to-school advertisements.
 So many young people are downright dreading it.
 When asked for a reason, they’ll say it’s stressful, or boring, or both.